mimination/MelonLoader/README.md

 - All interactions with MelonLoader should occur within the Fix directory.
 Leave the RotMG content in the Production folder untouched.

 WHY THIS WORKS:
-- MelonLoader wasn't designed to handle obfuscation.
-By creating the Fix folder, we direct MelonLoader to access the non-obfuscated metadata from our "Fix" directory, bypassing the issues present in the "Production" folder.
+MelonLoader isnt designed to handle obfuscation, introducing a new directory in the form of the Fix folder offers a workaround.
+By migrating our files and configurations to this new directory, we can bypass the obfuscation mechanisms that previously interfered with the metadata in the Production directory.